-2. Run the application provided by your frame grabber to update or download the Defective Pixel Map data, and then find the window to function as shown below.
+2. Run Vieworks Imaging Solution 7.X and click the Configure button to display the window as shown below.
 Select the Defect tab, click the File Path item, search and select the defective pixel map (\.csv), and then click the Download button.